boltcard/bolt-nfc-android-app/README.md

 React native libraries are also used to make building the UI easier.

 Keep all your keys secret, and be careful when creating your cards that there are no other potential listening devices in range.

+# Version info

+## 0.1.4
+Added support for random UID to increase privacy. https://github.com/boltcard/bolt-nfc-android-app/issues/25

 ## Useful debug commands